AntonKhorev/osm-dwg-helper/README.md

 ## Installation

-Currently it's possible to install the extension on Firefox from an xpi file.
-To do so , go to [the latest release page](https://github.com/AntonKhorev/osm-dwg-helper/releases/latest) and open a `osm_dwg_helper-`*`version`*`-fx.xpi` file with Firefox.

-There's also a `osm_dwg_helper-`*`version`*`.zip` file for any browser that supports running unsigned extensions.
+Available as a [Firefox addon on addons.mozilla.org](https://addons.mozilla.org/addon/osm-dwg-helper/) since v0.1.2.
+Older versions can be downloaded as xpi files from [github releases](https://github.com/AntonKhorev/osm-dwg-helper/releases/). `osm_dwg_helper-`*`version`*`-fx.xpi` files are signed Firefox releases.
+There are also `osm_dwg_helper-`*`version`*`.zip` files for non-browser-specific releases.
+They should be installable on any browser that supports running unsigned extensions.
 For example, on Chromium you can drag-and-drop it into the *Settings > Extensions* page (`chrome://extensions/`).
 No browsers other than Firefox and Chromium have been tested yet.

 See [CONTRIBUTING.md](./CONTRIBUTING.md#build-and-install) for instructions on installing from the source code.

 After a successful installation the extension is going to be available as a sidebar on browsers that support sidebars (*View > Sidebar > DWG Helper* in Firefox) and as a toolbar button opening a popup.
 First thing that you'll need to do is to grant this extension permissions to access to OSM and OTRS websites.
 This action is separate from granting permissions during the installation in order to avoid hardcoding urls of these websites in the extension manifest.
 It's possible to change those urls in the extension options.

-Automatic updates of the extensions are still not implemented.
-However updating it is likely to be important because the extension relies on the specific markup of certain OSM web pages.
+Automatic updates of the extensions are available if installed from addons.mozilla.org.
+Updating the extension is likely to be important because it relies on the specific markup of certain OSM web pages.
 Changes to those may break the functionality.
-Last known breakage happened on 2021-11-11 before v0.1.0 release.
+Last known breakage happened on 2021-11-11 before the v0.1.0 release, also affecting v0.1.1.
 You need to update the extension if you're running an older version.
 See [CONTRIBUTING.md](./CONTRIBUTING.md#content-scripts) for details.

 ## Features